 Third year and fourth year modules taught in Term 1 and the second year modules Algebra I, Analysis III, Combinatorics Geometry and Vector Analysis are examined in the first week of Term 3.

-Examinations (in non-Covid times) are held in many locations across campus, e.g. Rootes Hall, Panorama Room and in the Arts Centre, Butterworth Hall, and in a number of other venues such as the Desso Hall in the Sports Centre (now the Junction), Westwood Sports Hall and the Oculus.
+Examinations (in non-Covid times) are held in many locations across campus, e.g. Rootes Hall, Panorama Room and in the Arts Centre, Butterworth Hall, and in a number of other venues such as the Junction, Westwood Sports Hall and the Oculus.
 It's your responsibility to find out when and where the examination takes place; if you forget to go to an examination, your score is automatically zero.